intel/platform-aware-scheduling/telemetry-aware-scheduling/docs/health-metric-example.md

 We can see that only two of our three nodes was deemed suitable because it didn't break the dontschedule rule declared in our Telemetry Scheduling Policy.

 ### Deschedule
+Descheduler can be installed as a binary with the instructions from the [project repo](https://github.com/kubernetes-sigs/descheduler).
+This demo has been tested with the following Descheduler versions:
+1. **v0.23.1** and older
+2. **v0.27.1**

-Descheduler can be installed as a binary with the instructions from the [project repo](https://github.com/kubernetes-sigs/descheduler.).
-Please make sure to install version ***0.23.1*** of the Descheduler available [here](https://github.com/kubernetes-sigs/descheduler/tree/v0.23.1).
-You can use older versions, but make sure you do not use versions ***> 0.23.1  (0.24.0 and so on)*** as there seem to be compatibility issues between the two. https://github.com/intel/platform-awarescheduling/issues/90#issuecomment-1169012485 links to an issue cut to the Descheduler project team to try to find a solution to this problem.
+Telemetry Aware Scheduler and the following Descheduler versions **v0.24.x** to **v0.26.x** seem to have compatibility issues (https://github.com/intel/platform-aware-scheduling/issues/90#issuecomment-1169012485 links to an issue cut to the Descheduler project team).
+The problem seems to have been fixed in Descheduler **v0.27.1**.

 A policy file in the health-metric-demo should be passed to the descheduler as a flag.